-A hotlink occurs when content from your site is embedded on another site, using your bandwidth to serve the files. cPanel allows you to prevent hotlinks to your site.
+A hotlink occurs when content from your site is embedded on another site and uses your bandwidth to serve the files. cPanel allows you to prevent hotlinks to your site with the HotLinks Protection

-- Click the Enable button on the HotLink Protection main page.
+- Click the Enable on the HotLink Protection interface.

 - To allow sites to hotlink to your site, add the URL to the URLs to allow access list.

-- When these file types are blocked, people will not be able to hotlink those types of files from your website, even if hotlinking is allowed.
+- When these file types are blocked, people will not be able to hotlink those types of files from your website, even if hotlink protection is enabled.

 - Click Submit.